 Drug and alcohol dependency is addressed within the policy which stipulates the procedure to address such dependencies.

 During the year the following formal SHE training of SHE representatives took place:

+Consistent training and awareness is an annual requirement.
 SHE audits are conducted annually utilising checklists to identify hazards and non-compliance.

 The impact of HIV/AIDS is fortunately extremely limited within the Group and the right of the individual to privacy is a top priority.
 Counselling and emotional support is handled discreetly and in most situations it is only HR who are privy to this.
 The Group promotes a culture of acceptance and support to prevent discrimination amongst employees.